cgsdfc/Neural-Dialogue-Generation/README.md

     -dSteps         (default 5, how often to update the discriminative model) -TeacherForce   (default true, whether to run the teacher forcing model)

 To run the adversarial-reinforcement learning model, a pretrained generative model and a pretrained discriminative model are needed.
-Trained models will be saved and can be later re-loaded for decoding using different decoding strategies in the folder "decode".
+Trained models will be saved and can be later re-loaded for decoding using different decoding strategies in the folder ``Decode/``.

 to train the model

     th train.lua [params]

 Note: if you encounter the following error ``"bad argument # 2 to '?' (out of range) in function model_backward"`` after training the model for tens of hours, this means the model has exploded (see the teacher forcing part in Section 3.2 of the paper).
 The reason why the error appears as ``"bad argument #2 to '?'"`` is because of the sampling algorithm in Torch.
 If you encounter this issue, shrink the value of the variable ``-Timeslr``.

 # Future_Prediction